-2.4.2 Mode of release of funds at different levels 40% of cooking cost & remuneration to cook-cum-helpers (for the first 4 months) is e- transferred directly to the bank accounts of Headmasters and cook-cum-helpers respectively during the last week of May.
-The next installment for another 3 months is released during the 1st week of October.
-The last and final instalment will be released in the month of February (next calendar year).
+2.4.2 Mode of release of funds at different levels Cooking cost & Honorarium to cook-cum-helpers are paid in advance.
+The amounts are e- transferred directly to the bank accounts of Headmasters and cook-cum-helpers.
 2.4.3.
 Dates when the fund released to State Authority / Directorate / District / Block /Gram Panchayat and finally to the Cooking Agency / School Details is given in Table AT-2A of the formats 2.4.4.
 Reasons for delay in release of funds at different levels There occurs no delay in the release of funds 2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies There occurs no delay in the release of funds 2.4.6 Initiatives taken by the state for pre-positioning of funds with the Implementing agencies in the beginning of the year for the smooth and uninterrupted implementation of the Scheme.
 Funds for cooking cost and honorarium to cook cum helpers are released in advance.
-40% of cooking cost & remuneration to cook-cum-helpers for the first 4 months is etransferred directly to the bank accounts of Headmasters and cook-cum-helpers respectively during the last week of May.
-The next installment for another 3 months is released during the 1st week of October.
-The last and final installment will be released in February next calendar year..
+50% of cooking cost & 30% of the Honorarium are sanctioned at the beginning of the academic year.
+The amounts are e- transferred directly to the bank accounts of Headmasters and cook-cum-helpers respectively during the first week of June.
+Remaining 50% funds for cooking cost is released in the month of October or November whereas remaining 70% funds for disbursing honorarium to CCH is released in two stages, 40 % funds in September and the final 30 % in January next year.
+All payments are through e-transfer mode.
 2.5.
 Food grain Management 2.5.1.
 Time lines for lifting of food grains from FCI Depot- District wise lifting calendar of food grains District Administration accords sanction for lifting the allocated food grains on monthly basis starting from the1st day of the month proceeding the allocation quarter.
 2.5.2.
 System for ensuring lifting of FAQ food grains (Joint inspections at the time of lifting etc) The Kerala State Civil Supplies Corporation is the nodal agency for lifting the food grains from FCI.
 The Corporation has an inspection wing, which inspects and ensures the quality of the food grains at the time of lifting.

 2.5.3.
 Is there any incident when FAQ food grain was not provided by FCI.
 If so, the action taken .by the State/District to get such food grain replaced with FAQ food grain.
 How the food grain of FAQ was provided to implementing agencies till replacement of inferior quality of food grain from FCI was arranged No.

 2.5.4 System of transportation and distribution of food grains The Kerala State Civil Supplies Corporation is the nodal agency for lifting the food grains from FCI and supplying the rice to the implementing agencies through its commercial outlets called 'Maveli Stores.'
+School Mid Day Meal Committee supervises and manages the procurement of food materials (rice, pulses etc) from the outlets of Civil Supplies Corporation.
+Food Grain Flow Chart

+Schools

-The Headmaster is in charge of procuring food materials (rice, pulses etc) from the outlets of Civil Supplies Corporation.
-FC I FC I Kerala State Civil Supplies Corporation Maveli Stores 2.5.5.
-Whether unspent balance of food grains with the schools is adjusted from the allocation of the respective implementing agencies (Schools/SHGs/ Centralised Kitchens) Number of implementing agencies receiving food grains at doorstep level Yes.
+2.5.5.
+Whether unspent balance of food grains with the schools is adjusted from the allocation of the respective implementing agencies (Schools/SHGs/ Centralised Kitchens) Number of implementing agencies receiving food grains at doorstep level

+Yes.